Music Education, B.M.E.

 • All students using the practice facilities must be on an access list generated by the Williams School of Music Office each semester.

 • In addition to successful completion of coursework, the student must pass the three Florida Teaching Certification Exams (FTCE - General Knowledge, Music Subject Matter, and Professional Area) to be eligible for a FLDOE letter of eligibility for certification in Florida.
-The General Knowledge exam must be completed prior to advancement to upper-level coursework.
-The Subject Matter and Professional Area exams must be completed before student teaching.
+The General Knowledge exam must be completed in the first semester of full-time study.
+The Subject Matter and Professional Area exams must be completed prior to student teaching.

 • All Students must earn a minimum Major GPA of 3.0 in order to remain in the program and/or graduate.